SpirometerVR/breathing-game-blog/content/article/post-week-2/index.md

 ---
 It begins!

 On a sad note, this past week one team member had to leave the course due to a class schedule change.
-On a happier note, our team space was setup in the USC Creative Media and Behavioural Health lab.
+On a happier note, our team space was set up in the USC Creative Media and Behavioural Health lab.
 On top of this received two Oculus Go and 3 custom made spirometers, designed by Dr. Vangelis.

 <!--more-->